 In order to make an adjustment or a modification to a child custody order during the first year of implementation, you must have a valid reason for doing so.
 A valid reason in this context is not just what you, as the parent, think is a valid reason but is instead what the court considers to be a valid reason.
 The acceptable valid reasons fall under three specific situations according to section 156.102 of the Texas Family Code.
 All three valid reasons have to be in the best interest of the child who is the subject of the current child custody order.
 The first situation where a modification can be sought within the first year of implementation is if the child’s current living environment may endanger the child’s physical health or may significantly impair the child’s emotional development.
 The second situation is that the parent with the exclusive right to designate the primary residence of the child is the person who is seeking the child custody order modification or they are consenting to the modification that is being sought by the other parent.
 The third situation that would be considered a valid reason for seeking a modification of a child custody order within a year of implementation is that the primary parent, or the parent with the exclusive right to designate the primary residence, has voluntarily relinquished the primary care and possession of the child for six months or more.

-As with many rules, there are some exceptions to the acceptable valid reasons listed in the Texas Family Code.
+As with many rules, there are some exceptions to the acceptable valid reasons.
 If the parent with the exclusive right to designate the primary residence of the child voluntarily relinquishes the primary care and possession of the child for six months or more because of a military deployment or military duty their exclusive right to designate the primary residence of the child will not be taken away without showing other valid reasons that the current child custody order should be modified.

 Seeking a child custody order modification can be tricky.
 It would be wise to obtain the legal services of an attorney who is an expert in child custody issues and familiar with the courts in your community.
-Mark Scroggins is board-certified in family law.
 This board certification means that they have demonstrated that they exceed levels of professional excellence specifically in family law.
 They have several years of experience to draw from.
-All of the attorneys at Scroggins Law Group, PLLC are well versed in the issues that arise in family law and have many tools to not only overcome obstacles that arise during a case but to customize their advice and guidance to best fit your specific goals and situation.
-The attorneys at Scroggins Law Group, PLLC work together as a team to provide the concierge-type family law services that their clients deserve..
-They are not only familiar with the Collin County courts, where Plano is located, but invested in the community.
+The attorneys are well versed in the issues that arise in family law and have many tools to not only overcome obstacles that arise during a case but to customize their advice and guidance to best fit your specific goals and situation.